For chefs buying their first Japanese knife, navigating the seemingly endless selection of different Japanese knife

 Size: 200–350 mm.

 Before the influence of Western culture and foods, Japanese diet consisted mainly of fish and vegetables.
 Traditional Japanese knife types were specifically designed to prepare these ingredients.

-Almost every Japanese knife is meant for a specific task.
-They can also differ slightly in design by regional preferences.
+Traditional knives are mainly found with single-bevel blades, although a few have double-bevel.
+Each knife type is meant for a very specific task.
+There are also slight differences in design by regions in Japan.
 As a result, there is a HUGE variety of traditional Japanese knife types.
-Fortunately, these days, the majority of traditional Japanese knives will only found in professional kitchens.

 It is typically used with pull-cut technique to make a single clean cut through a fish fillet.
 The name yanagiba literally means “willow leaf blade” in English.
 Part of the essential kit of a Japanese chef.